The

 It is believed that the four soldiers were injured during the massacre and brought to the Health Camp at Aritar Dak Bungalow, where the latter died.
 A century later, the present burial site was re-constructed into the cemetery by the Aritar Panchayat in honor of those four unknown Britishers.

-I wonder, I too feel strange that if the graveyard belongs to those British men that had actually killed the holy snake, will the grave lying by the roadside receive the same attention and curiosity that they are getting right now?
+I wonder, I too feel strange that if the graveyard belongs to those British men who had actually killed the holy snake, will the grave lying by the roadside receive the same attention and curiosity that they are getting right now?

 No comments: